Zheng Shuang (actress, born 1991)

 Zheng Shuang (born Zheng Yihan; 22 August 1991) is a Chinese actress.
 She rose to fame with her role as Chu Yuxun in Meteor Shower (2009–2010), becoming the youngest actress to be nominated for Best Actress at the China TV Golden Eagle Award.
-In 2016, she starred in the hit romance comedy drama Love O2O.

-Zheng was also chosen by Southern Metropolis Daily as one of the "Four Dan Actresses of the post-90s Generation" (Chinese: 90后四小花旦), along with Zhou Dongyu, Guan Xiaotong and Yang Zi.
+She is also known for her roles in TV series Swords of Legends (2015) and Love O2O (2016).
+She was chosen by Southern Metropolis Daily as one of the "Four Dan Actresses of the post-90s Generation".